Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 You can also catch a taxi or Grab to get there.
 It would cost you about VND 150,000 on average.

 This kind of vehicle is a common choice on the streets in Ho Chi Minh City; it would be cheaper than a taxi, faster than the bus, and allow you to explore a lot of places on the way.
 You can use a motorbike taxi or Grab.
 The cost is about VND 40,000 or more if you get there from the city center.

 Check out our private motorbike tours with professional local guides

 In 1947, in Phu Tho Hoa Ward, the official resistance committee started a plan to dig a secret tunnel in the area and managed to finish it by the end of the year.
-To encourage and support the Vietnamese army, the locals also excavated other tunnels below their house to conceal the Vietnamese soldiers.
+To encourage and support the Vietnamese army, the locals also excavated other tunnels below their houses to conceal the Vietnamese soldiers.

 The historical stages of Phu Tho Hoa Tunnels